What Is Schizoaffective Disorder?

 Symptoms of Schizoaffective Disorder

-The symptoms may vary greatly from one person to the next and may be mild or severe.
+The symptoms can vary greatly from one person to the next and can be mild or severe.
 They may include:

 - Mania or sudden, out-of-character jumps in energy levels or happiness, racing thoughts, or risky behavior